Museum Row on the Miracle Mile

-Miracle Mile is a stretch on Wilshire Blvd between Fairfax Avenue and La Brea Boulevard - and it is home to four major Los Angeles museums: LA County Museum of Art, La Brea Tar Pits (Page Museum), Craft and Folk Art Museum, and Petersen's Auto Museum.
+Miracle Mile is a stretch on Wilshire Boulevard between Fairfax Avenue and La Brea Avenue - and it is home to four major Los Angeles museums: L.A.
+County Museum of Art, La Brea Tar Pits and Museum, Craft Contemporary Museum, and The Petersen Auto Museum.
 The area is within an easy drive or bus ride to The Grove and Farmers Market.
-In fact, you can walk from Wilshire and Fairfax (near Petersen's Auto Museum) to Third Street and Fairfax (Farmer's Market) in about 10-15 minutes ( Metro bus ride takes 6 minutes, departs from northeast corner of Wilshire/Fairfax).
+You can walk from Wilshire and Fairfax (near Petersen's Auto Museum) to Third Street and Fairfax (Farmer's Market) in about 10-15 minutes ( Metro bus ride takes 6 minutes, departs from northeast corner of Wilshire/Fairfax).

-The anchor of Museum Row, a collection of over 100,000 pieces of art including paintings, sculptures and unique experimental art forms (once they had a miniature potato farm on display!)
+The anchor of Museum Row, LACMA boasts a collection of over 100,000 pieces of art including paintings, sculptures and unique experimental art forms (once they had a miniature potato farm on display!)
 LACMA includes art forms that represent the diverse cultures of the Los Angeles area, featuring collections from Asia, Latin America, India, Europe, and American art, for example.
 The museum is comprised of several buildings, each of which is a mini-museum: the Ahmanson Building, Broad Contemporary Art Museum, Art of the Americas Building, the Hammer Building, the Pavilion for Japanese Art, and the Lynda and Stewart Resnick Exhibition Plaza.
 There are outdoor sculpture exhibits that are free to view (when the museum is open), including a very nice collection by Auguste Rodin in the B. Gerald Cantor Sculpture Garden.
 LACMA offers two cafe-style restaurants and some snack carts for refreshment (see below for more dining options in the area).
 The museum is open every day except Wednesday.
 Occasionally there are days when they offer free admission.
 During the summer there are free concerts in the evening at least twice per week.

 Explore the world's only active, urban Ice Age excavation site.
 The La Brea Tar Pits Museum (formerly called Page Museum) is a showcase of the best fossils, animals, and plants that have been discovered here - mammoths, saber-toothed cats, dire wolves, and more.
 Experience the Ice Age come to life with the Ice Age Encounters show.

 Outside check out the La Brea Tar Pits where tar is still bubbling, and the active fossil excavation sites to see what excavators have uncovered today.

-Make the most of your visit with the Excavator Tour.
-Get the behind-the-scenes story and see scientists working on recently excavated fossils, walk around the famous Lake Pit, and visit the live dig site where scientists discover new Ice Age specimens every day.
-Free with museum admission.
+Make the most of your visit with the Excavator Tour, where you can get a behind-the-scenes story and see scientists working on recently excavated fossils, walk around the famous Lake Pit, and visit the live dig site where scientists discover new Ice Age specimens every day.
+The Excavator Tour is free with museum admission.

-CAFAM hosts a changing display of vibrant exhibitions, family programs, film screening, artists talks, and is home to an award-winning museum shop.
-Dedicated to international folk art and contemporary craft, and often includes work by undiscovered artists.
+Craft Contemporary Museum (formerly CAFAM) hosts a changing display of vibrant exhibitions, family programs, film screening, artists talks.
+The museum is dedicated to domestic and international folk art and contemporary craft, and often includes work by undiscovered artists.
 Craft Contemporary Museum is directly across the street from La Brea Tar Pits.